varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 The CLI always returns a status code to tell how it went:  '200' means OK, anything else means there were some kind of trouble.

-Varnishadm will exit with status 1 and print the status code on standard error if it is not 200.
+varnishadm will exit with status 1 and print the status code on standard error if it is not 200.

 What can you do with the CLI